The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 - Insufficient fluid level in the master cylinder

-- Fluid leakage through the inner cuff of the master cylinder
+- Fluid leaking through the inner cuff of the master cylinder

 Replace the inner cuff with a new one